wacncontent/CustomizeTool/output/articles/active-directory/active-directory-hybrid-identity-design-considerations-directory-sync-requirements.md

 - Will these applications need to be re-written to take advantage of cloud auth?
 - Will these applications continue to live on-premises while users access them using the cloud identity?

 You also need to determine the security requirements and constraints directory synchronization.
-This evaluation is important to get a list of the requirements that will be needed in order to create and maintain user’s identities in the cloud.
+This evaluation is important to get a list of the requirements that will be needed in order to create and maintain user's identities in the cloud.
 Make sure to answer the following questions:

 - Where will the synchronization server be located?
 - Will it be domain joined?